Television in North Korea: Athletic Television

-Athletic Television (Cheyug TV, 체육텔레비죤) is the sports channel launched on August 15, 2015.
-Athletic Television presents sports competitions involving North Korean athletes, and documentaries and programs about the history of sports in North Korea and the world.
-The channel broadcasts on Saturdays and Sundays from 19:00 to 22:00.
+Athletic Television (Cheyug TV, 체육텔레비죤), also called Sport TV, is the sports channel launched on 15 August 2015.
+Athletic Television presents sports competitions, primarily domestic, and documentaries and programs about the history of sports in North Korea and the world.
+The channel broadcasts on Saturdays and Sundays from 18:00 to 22:00.

 Pyongyang TV Tower

 Frequency plan of Pyongyang TV Tower (2015) and the Manbang IPTV channels (2016).
 The VHF channels utilize System D and the UHF frequencies are System K.